wiseman-timelord/Trans-Onnx/README.md

 <BR># Trans-Onnx
 <BR>To merge and convert, model files from Transformers to the ONNX format, for machine learning tasks, through use of, Windows Batch & WSL Python.
-<BR>Reasoning..
+Reasoning..
 <BR>1) Onnx Libraries are not as good as Huggingface libraries, for my interests.
 <BR>2) GUI options and performance and python libraries, are limited on wsl/windows.
 <BR>